 Traditional solid hardwood material will last a very long time if properly cared for.
-In order to maintain a near-perfect appearance, some floors may need refinishing.
+In order to maintain a near-perfect appearance, some floors may need hardwood floor refinishing.
 Also, floors that have become unsightly from years of wear or neglect can be restored to their original beauty.
+Promark Flooring has over 20 years of experience with concrete floor leveling.
 In this case, machine sanding removes the old finish and exposes new wood.
 Once the finish material is applied—typically polyurethane in satin, semi-gloss or highgloss sheen—your floors will look like new again.

 Keep Ceramic Tile Shining

 Ceramic tile manufacturers recommend these tips for the care and maintenance of their flooring products: